 Breaking the ice

-Women’s hockey hits the big time (part two of three)
+Women's hockey hits the big-time

 Among BU’s Division I athletes, the women’s hockey Terriers are the new kids on the block—their sport was recently elevated from club to varsity status.
 But female participation in hockey isn’t exactly a new phenomenon.
 In fact, women have been slapping around pucks and crashing the crease for more than a century.